-The nationwide tax-credit voucher scheme created by the bill would divert \$20 billion to private and religious schools, weakening public education at a time when the administration has cut-and proposed billions more in cuts-in funding for the public schools that educate 9 out of 10 students.
+The nationwide tax-credit voucher scheme that was threatened by the bill would divert over \$30 billion to private and religious schools, weakening public education at a time when the administration has cut-and proposed billions more-in funding cuts for the public schools that educate 9 out of 10 students.
 Entire communities will suffer, especially in rural areas where 20 percent of our students live and public schools are economic centers.